Guantanamo Bay Naval Base: Cold War and beyond

 During the 1960s and 1970s, the base had problems with alcohol and racial tension.
 Harassment and strip searches also became a regular occurrence for Cuban workers on the base.

 Several old guns from the USS Monongahela (1862) have been salvaged and placed around the base.
 The old warship served as a storeship at Guantanamo until destroyed by fire on 17 March 1908.
-A 4 in gun was salvaged from her wreck and put on display at the Naval Station.
-Since the gun was deformed by the heat from the fire, it was nicknamed "Old Droopy".
+A 4 in gun was salvaged from its wreck and put on display at the Naval Station.
+Since the gun was deformed by the heat from the fire, it was nicknamed "Ole Droopy".
 A similar gun, possibly also salvaged from the Monongahela, is on display near the Bay View Club on the Naval Station.

-By 2006, only two elderly Cubans, Luis Delarosa and Harry Henry, still crossed the base's North East Gate daily to work on the base, because the Cuban government prohibited new recruitment since 1959.
-They both retired at the end of 2012.
+By 2006, only two elderly Cubans, Luis Delarosa and Harry Henry, still crossed the base's North East Gate daily to work on the base, because the Cuban government has prohibited new recruitment since 1959.
+Both men retired at the end of 2012.
 At the United Nations Human Rights Council in 2013, Cuba's Foreign Minister demanded the U.S. return the base.

 Current operations

-The military facilities at Guantanamo Bay have over 8,500 U.S. sailors and Marines stationed there.
+The military facility has over 8,500 U.S. sailors and Marines stationed there, as of 2011.
 It is the only military base the U.S. maintains in a socialist country.

-In 2005, the U.S. Navy completed a $12 million wind-power project at the base, erecting four 950 kilowatt, 275 ft wind turbines, reducing the need for diesel fuel to power the existing diesel generators (the base's primary electricity generation).
+In 2005, the U.S. Navy completed a $12 million wind-power project at the base, erecting four 950 kilowatt, 275 ft wind turbines, reducing the reliance on diesel fuel to power the existing diesel generators (the base's primary electricity generation).
 In 2006, the wind turbines reduced diesel fuel consumption by 650000 USgal annually.